roomorama/concierge/README.md

 end
 ~~~

-`create_booking` and `supplier_name` are only method whose implementation is necessary.
+`create_booking` and `supplier_name` are only methods whose implementation is necessary.
 You can assume
 that the parameters at this point were already validated, so required parameters
 will be present and valid.